BobbyH03/Interactive_World_Map/README.md

-Interactive World Map
+Interactive World Map Project Overview
-Project Overview

 This project is an interactive map built using Angular, Node.js, TypeScript, HTML, and CSS.
 It lets users click on a country on the map, which then triggers a call to an API.
 The data from the API is shown in real time based on the country selected.

 Key Components

 Frontend (Angular, SVG, TypeScript):
 The frontend is built with Angular.
-The SVG Map displays the countries.
-Each country is a clickable region.
+The SVG Map displays the countries and each country is a clickable region.
 When a country is clicked or a two-digit country code is entered by the user, the application gets the country’s ID.
 The frontend sends this ID to the backend to get the data through an API call.